Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: Preliminaries

 Formally, we use a set $\mathcal{X}$ of \emph{logical states} and identify each state $s \in \mathcal{S}$ with a logical state $\ell(s) \in \mathcal{X}$.
 That is, we have a surjective projection $\ell \colon \mathcal{S} \to \mathcal{X}$ that maps each state $s$ onto its equivalence class $\ell(s)$, i.e., the logical state.
 In addition, we associate all timers with some logical state, that is, for every $(T_k, S_k) \in \mathcal{T}$, we have that $S_k \in \mathcal{X}$ is an equivalence class of states.

-\emph{Memory flags} keep track of which messages a node has received.
-For a message $m \in \mathcal{M}$, $H(v,m,t) \subseteq V$ is the set of the nodes for which node $v$ has enabled the flag for message $m$ at time $t$.
-Similarly to resetting the local timers, a node can clear the flags when transitioning to prespecified states.
-Thus, if $v$ clears the memory flags for message $m$ at time $t$, then we have $H(v,m,t) = \emptyset$.
-Typically, we use threshold-based state transitions that only depend on \emph{how many} messages of a certain type have been observed.
-This is given by $|H(v,m,t)|$, the number of type $m$ messages memorised by node $v$ at time $t$.
-Finally, in our analysis, we write $K(v,m,t) = H(v,m,t) \cap G$ to denote the subset of correct nodes for which a message $m$ is memorised.

-We also employ \emph{sliding window buffers} in our algorithms.
+We employ \emph{sliding window buffers} in our algorithms.
 A sliding window buffer of length $T$ stores the set of nodes from which (a certain type of) a message has been received within time $T$ on the node's local clock.
 Since the local configuration $x(v,0)$ of a node $v$ is arbitrary at time 0, we have that by time $T+d$ the contents of the sliding window buffer are guaranteed to be valid: if the buffer of $v \in G$ contains a message $m$ from $u \in G$ at time $t \ge T+d$, then $u$ must have sent an $m$ message to $v$ during the interval $(t-T-d, t)$ of reference time.
 Vice versa, if $u$ sends a message $m$ at time $t$ to $v$, the buffer is guaranteed to contain the message during the interval $(t+d, t+T/\vartheta)$ of reference time.
+We also allow the algorithms to \emph{clear} the sliding window buffers at any point in time by removing all the messages currently contained in the buffer.
+That is, when a node clears its sliding window buffer at time $t$, then the buffer contains no message seen before time $t$.